Safety and Park Rules

 Power-driven mobility devices other than wheelchairs, such as scooters and Segways, may only be used by individuals with mobility disabilities.
 All such devices must be operated in a manner that does not compromise the safety of the user, visitors and staff, or Zoo buildings and grounds.
 Individuals operating power-driven mobility devices within the Zoo must remain in control at all times and must exercise caution.
 The Zoo requires users to operate their devices at a speed no greater than a walking pace of 3 mph.

 An individual without a mobility impairment is not permitted to operate a power-driven mobility device within the Zoo except as part of an authorized activity.

 Visitors are encouraged to take photographs for their personal use and to share their memories with family and friends.
-However, in some buildings, such as the Giant Panda House, tripods are not permitted.
+However, in some buildings, tripods are not permitted.
 For the safety of visitors and animals, the use of selfie sticks and extension poles is also prohibited.